 |---|---|---|---|---|

-| Short Thread Coupling | STC | Compound-dependent | ~60% | Surface casing, low-pressure |
+| Short Thread Coupling | STC | Compound-dependent | ~60% | Surface casing, low-pressure applications |

 | Long Thread Coupling | LTC | Compound-dependent | ~70% | Intermediate, moderate pressure |

-| Buttress Thread Coupling | BTC | Compound-dependent | ~95% | Higher collapse/burst, deep wells |
+| Buttress Thread Coupling | BTC | Compound-dependent | ~95% | Higher collapse/burst, standard intermediate |

-| Premium Connection | Various | Metal-to-metal | 100%+ | Gas wells, HPHT, critical service |
+| Premium Connection | Various | Metal-to-metal | 100%+ | Gas wells, HPHT, critical gas-tight service |

 ZC Steel Pipe holds independent patents in premium connection designs qualified to API 5C5 CAL IV.
 Premium-connected N80 casing is available across all standard sizes.